MicrosoftDocs/customer-insights/ci-docs/data/data-unification-best-practices.md

 ## Winner and alternate records

-Once rules have been run and duplicate records have been identified, the deduplication process selects a "Winner row."
+Once rules are run and duplicate records are identified, the deduplication process selects a "Winner row."
 The nonwinner rows are called "Alternate rows."
 Alternate rows are used in the Matching rules unification step to match records from other tables to the winner row.
 Rows are matched against the data in the alternate rows in addition to the winner row.

-Once you have added a rule to a table, you can configure which row to select as the winner row through **Merge preferences**.
+Once you add a rule to a table, you can configure which row to select as the winner row through **Merge preferences**.
 Merge preferences are set per table.
 No matter what merge policy is selected, if there's a tie for a winner row, then first row in the data order is used as the tie breaker.

 ## Normalization